-Now these are they that have right to the tree of life and shall enter in through the gates into the city.
-These persons stand in Christ; they stand clear; there is no laws against them, there is no sin against them, no fault against them; they stand dear, and clear forever.
+Now these are they that have right to the tree of life, and shall enter in through the gates into the city.
+These persons stand in Christ; they stand clear; there is no law against them, there is no sin against them, no fault against them; they stand clear, and clear for ever.